 Blake, who will be on display with about 300 works, is finally enhanced as a visual artist in an exhibition that will make him the recognition he deserves: although Blake was a poet, painter, and engraver, he was a character greatly underestimated within the English culture.
 It’s time to settle the score.

-The trailer presents itself as an extremely accurate, as well as suggestive work; an example is the firstscene showing the creature of Ghost of a Flea by Blake walking through the walls of Broadwick Street, the place where the artist was born in 1757.
+The trailer presents itself as an extremely accurate, as well as suggestive work; an example is the first

 It will be possible to visit the exhibition until February 2, 2020.